avillasenorh/Programming_Notes/docs/documentation/mkdocs.md

     $ pipx install mkdocs

 Sometimes the applications require additional packages (e.g. to add some functionalities).
-It is possible to install additional packages in an existing `pipx` application using `pipx runpip`.
+It is possible to install additional packages in an existing `pipx` application virtural environment using `pipx runpip`.
 To install the `python-markdown-math` package that adds math expressions using LaTeX:

     $ pipx runpip mkdocs install python-markdown-math